widatama/vim-phoenix/README.md

 ## A Couple of Notes

+- Might be slightly different from the original
 - Terminal is not supported yet
 - Not entirely monochrome for improved usability (e.g. errors are red, diffs are green, yellow and red)
+- Available colors: Blue (default), Red, Green, Yellow, Orange, Purple (not pink)

-Pull requests welcome.
+- Pull requests welcome

 ## Installation

 ### Manual

-1. Copy `phoenix.vim` to your `.vim/colors` directory.
+1. Copy `phoenix.vim` into your `.vim/colors` directory.

 ### Pathogen